Wallets for encrypting database connections? No, not any more…!

 For system user to check encrypted connections

-select ses.sid, ses.username, ses.machine, ses.program, ses.logon_time, nvl(sci.network_service_banner,'Not encrypted') encryption from v$session ses left join v$session_connect_info sci on (sci.sid = ses.sid and upper(sci.network_service_banner) like '%ENCRYPTION%ADAPTER%') where type = 'USER' and program not like '%(J___)%' order by encryption, ses.username;
+select ses.sid, ses.username, ses.machine, ses.program, ses.logon_time, nvl(sci.network_service_banner,'Not encrypted') encryption from v$session ses left join v$session_connect_info sci on (sci.sid = ses.sid and upper(sci.network_service_banner) like '%ENCRYPTION%ADAPTER%') where type = 'USER' and (program not like '%(J___)%' or program is null) order by encryption, ses.username;

 (Internal) background processes and database Jobs (Jnnn) are not encrypted.
 These live inside the database already and do not create an SQL*NET connection.